If These Walls Could Talk: 1996

-The 1996 segment deals with Christine Cullen (Anne Heche), a college student impregnated by a married professor, who decides on an abortion when he breaks up with her and only offers her money.
-After consulting with her roommate, Patti (Jada Pinkett), Christine schedules an appointment with Dr. Beth Thompson (Cher).
-However, on the day of the procedure, there is a violent anti-abortion protest outside the clinic; just after the actual abortion has been successfully completed, an enraged and unhinged protester (Matthew Lillard) abruptly storms in the building, shoots Dr. Thompson, and flees.
-Christine finds herself alone, and comforts the dying Dr. Thompson as she slowly bleeds to death.
+The 1996 segment deals with Christine Cullen, a college student impregnated by a married professor, who decides on an abortion when he breaks up with her and only offers her money.
+After consulting with her roommate, Patti, Christine schedules an appointment with Dr. Beth Thompson.
+However, on the day of the procedure, there is a violent anti-abortion protest outside the clinic; just after the actual abortion has been successfully completed, an enraged and unhinged protester abruptly storms in the building, shoots Thompson, and flees.
+Christine finds herself alone, and screams for help as Thompson bleeds out.